wordbricks/nextjs-example/web/README.md

    3. Undo 'delete' action

-      - [Advanced] redo 'delete' action
+      - [Advanced] Redo 'delete' action

-      - [Advanced] Enable Shortcut key (ctrl + z or cmd + z)
+      - [Advanced] Shortcut key (ctrl + z or cmd + z)

-   4. Show word count below the test area
+   4. Show word count below the textarea

 **We do not evaluate the followings**

-1. Improve UI using css -> We only care wether the feature works or not
+1. Improve UI using css -> We only care whether the feature works or not

-2. Quality of code (Code pattern, modulization, commit logs... ) -> We want you to prioritize speed during this interview and not worry about anything else.
+2. Quality of code (Code pattern, modularization, commit logs... ) -> We want you to prioritize speed during this interview and not worry about anything else.

 3. Writing all the code from scratch -> You can also utilize Google, Stack Overflow, Copilot, and copy-paste as needed.

 ## 4) Expected Outcomes

 ![Sample](./Sample.png)

 ## 5).
-(Tips)  You'll probably be editing the following pages.
+(Tips) You'll probably be editing the following pages

 1. `pages/index.tsx`
-2. [Advnaced] `api/hello.ts`
+2. [Advanced] `api/hello.ts`